gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 10px + 0 + 0 + 540px + 0 + 0 − 50px = 500px
 ```

-The 540px is the evaluation of width: auto, which is the number needed to balance out the rest of the values in the equation.
+The `540px` is the evaluation of `width: auto`, which is the number needed to balance out the rest of the values in the equation.
 Even though it leads to a child element sticking out of its parent, the specification hasn’t been violated because the values of the seven properties add up to the required total.
 It’s a semantic dodge, but it’s valid behavior.

 Now, let’s add some borders to the mix: